Pierre-François Godard de Beauchamps

 Pierre-François Godard de Beauchamps, born in 1689 in Paris, where he died on March 12, 1761, was a playwright, theater historian, libertine novelist and French translator.
-In his youth he was the secretary of François de Neufville, duc de Villeroi, who became governor of the child King Louis XV of France.
+In his youth he was the secretary of François de Neufville, duc de Villeroi, who became governor of the child King Louis XV.
 His most famous works are Arlequin amoureux par enchantement (Harlequin in love by magic) and Les Amans réunis (The lovers of reunion).

 Beauchamps worked for different theatres of the French capital.
 In 1721, he directed the performance of the play Soubrette, a comedy in one act, which was a success, and within ten years, he directed successively the plays: le Jaloux (the Jealous One); Arlequin amoureux par enchantement (Arlequin in love by spell); le Portrait (the Portrait); le Parvenu (the Upstart); le Mariage rompu (the Broken Marriage); les Effets du dépit (the Effects of Vexation); les Amants réunis (the Reunited Lovers); le Bracelet (the Bracelet); la Mère rivale (the rival Mother) and la Fausse Inconstance (the False Fickleness).
 Almost all were praised for their novelty at their time, but now have fallen into oblivion.